i2group/analyze/documentation/developer_essentials_example_daod.md

 By its nature, the data access on-demand example requires you to modify your deployment of the platform.
 The scripts in the Deployment Toolkit can change `topology.xml` automatically.
 You must then redeploy the platform by hand.

 1. Optional: If the development version of the Intelligence Analysis Platform is running, stop the servers from Eclipse.
-Stop the read-side server, followed by the write-side server.
 2. Open a command prompt as Administrator, and navigate to the `IAP-Deployment-Toolkit\scripts` directory.
 3. Run the following command:

     ``` {.pre .codeblock}
-    python da-setup.py -t add-data-source -a read -d da-subset-filesystem-example
+    python da-setup.py -t add-daod-data-source -a read -d da-subset-filesystem-example
     ```

     Important: For successful integration with Eclipse, the value that you provide to the `-d` option must match the name of the example project.

     When the command runs successfully, it modifies `topology.xml` to add information about a new data source.
 By default, the data source gets the same name as the value that you provide to the `-d` option.

     The command also creates a Java library that maps from platform-compatible XML to Intelligence Analysis Platform items.
-Unlike in the "data load direct" and "data load ELP stage" projects, the `add-data-source` target of the `da-setup.py` command automatically determines what schema the deployed platform is using, and performs the necessary configuration.
+Unlike in the "data load direct" project, the `add-daod-data-source` target of the `da-setup.py` command automatically determines what schema the deployed platform is using, and performs the necessary configuration.

 4. Open the topology file that represents your deployment of the Intelligence Analysis Platform in an XML editor.
 By default, this file is at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
 5. Edit the `<iap-data-source>` element that defines the data access on-demand data source so that its attributes reflect the functionality of the example: